SlutWalk in Latin America: Brazil

-There was a new Marcha das Vadias organised at Brasilia on June 22, 2013, gathering around 3000 people.
+There was a new Marcha das Vadias organised at Brasília on June 22, 2013, gathering around 3000 people.
 Protesters spoke against the State intervention on women's bodies, and against religious leaders occupying seats in State institutions.
 A new episode was reported of a man who, in apparent state of drunkenness, insulted the manifestants and dropped his pants.

 In Copacabana, Rio de Janeiro, Marcha das Vadias was planned to match a visit from Pope Francis to the city, on June 22, 2013, in the context of the World Youth Day, and the protest was renamed "Jornada Mundial das Vadias (World Slut Day)".
 Organizer Rogéria Peixinho explained "performing the act during the Pope's visit is also a way to put another youth on the street, establishing a political counterpoint.
 We want to show that there is another youth and another way of thinking about the world, and the chosen date also has to do with it."
 There were several participants in costumes representing religious characters such as nuns and the Pope, and signs with puns and slogans rejecting religious views on women and sexuality.
 A group called Católicas Pelo Direito de Decidir (Catholic Women for the Right to Choose) in favor of abortion, women priests and married priests, participated in the protest.

 Peixinho asserted the importance of the Pope's visit regarding the objectives of Marcha das Vadias: "The presence of the Pope and the public resources allocated for the visit of a spiritual leader calls into question the secular State. (...)
 This matter falls within the axes of our movement, as well as the right to the body, the complaints about the rape cases that are increasing especially in Rio, and the formulation of public policies to protect women."
 The participants, during the march, encountered a group of about 50 pilgrims from France, Chile and Italy, participating in the World Youth Day, who were offended by the act and started insulting the participants.
 A pilgrim spat in the face of a protester.
 However, most pilgrims peacefully observed the demonstration and some foreigners, without realizing it, mingled among the protesters.

 During the protest, some of the participants smashed statues of saints.
 Peixinho assured the action was not planned nor encouraged by the organizers, but after the incident several of them suffered death threats via phone calls, text messages and messages on social networks, and several pages were created on Facebook exposing their phone numbers and addresses.
 The movement denounced the case to the Human Rights Commission of Alerj and sought support of Amnesty International.